FranciscoNetoDev/devdocket-tool/README.md

 - shadcn-ui
 - Tailwind CSS

+> Unified solution: open `TaskBora.sln` in the repo root to access the .NET backend projects (under the `backend` solution folder) alongside the frontend assets from one place.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/c4dcd739-3efb-41fd-ae68-ec2cbcf8df63) and click on Share -> Publish.